nofalop/master-git/readme.md

-## Hello Git
+## Welcome to Git

--Finally this is written in 'nofal-branch'
+- Finally this is written in 'nofal-branch'
+- this is coming from  'nofal_code_dev_branch'